Please send stories as plain text or HTML. We will try to convert MS Word and other word processor documents to text.

 Nifty accepts and publishes stories in any language.
 All stories are published in the same categories, regardless of language.

 Some stories will be eligible for the Nifty Laureate Author Award.

 Please see the sections below for additional information.

 This site archives alternative sexuality erotica, not heterosexual erotica (including heterosexual fetish erotica).
 Multimedia material of text with accompanying pictures or drawings will not be accepted at this time.
 The Archive does not compensate authors for their work and does not wish to become a gallery for material temporarily on exhibition.
+Nifty may not be used to publish "teaser" stories -- initial chapters of a story or purposefully incomplete stories that direct readers to another site to obtain access to the complete story or final chapters.
+Authors may publish chapters in advance on other websites, but may not intentionally publish incomplete stories on Nifty.
 Please do not abuse the generous, free resources provided by this unique venue.
 We respect authors and expect authors to show respect in return.

 This site does not archive every story posted on USENET or submitted for inclusion in the Archive for various reasons including content (e.g., rape or coercion of minors, abusive situations involving minors, graphic violence, unwilling participants, dangerous sexual acts, depiction of minors being photographed for distribution, suicide or attempted suicide without consequences, adult sexual situations with children less than ten years old, or works which the contributor does not have permission to contribute to Nifty).